meteorologytoday/SMARTSLAB/notes/01-progress.md

 - NCAR-CESM [Download Link](https://www.earthsystemgrid.org/search.html?Project=CMIP5&Experiment=piControl&Ensemble=r1i1p1&Model=CESM1-WACCM&Frequency=Monthly&Product=output1)

+# 2018-11-08
+- STAN program applied.
+Get pretty interesting result.
+Uncertainty of Q and h are trade-off.
+Meaning solid physical processes are missing
+- Now start to parallelize the STAN program in order to make a map distribution of data.

 # 2018-10-24
 - Things to finish this week: (1) try using 4096 method.
 (2) Doing the same for EC-Earth and NCAR-CESM (3) using STAN for a simple case